askfiy/nvim/README.md

 I prefer to download all dependent projects manually, take `arch` as an example:

 ```
--- use the system clipboard
+-- Use the system clipboard
 $ yay -S xsel

 -- Fuzzy search